mihaigalos/i3status-provider/README.md

 # i3status-provider

-One may choose to use the purely awesome i3 window manager.
+The i3status-provider is an easily extendable provider for the i3status to display in the i3wm's bar.
+Current integrations are the ones which reference the various submodules in the repo.

+#Usage

 Change the `/etc/i3status.conf` so it contains:

 ```
 general {